Queen's Gambit Declined: 1.d4 d5 2.c4...... Nbd7

 History and Notable Players

 It arises from the Queen's Gambit Declined: 1.d4 d5 2.c4...
 4.Bg5.
-Among the most prolific practitioners on the White side are Alexander Alekhine (52 games), Frank James Marshall (44 games), Jose Raul Capablanca (26 games).
-On the Black side, notable exponents include Bela Lengyel (22 games), Dawid Markelowicz Janowski (20 games), Akiba Rubinstein (20 games).
+Among the most prolific White practitioners are Alexander Alekhine (52 games), Frank James Marshall (44 games), Jose Raul Capablanca (26 games).
+Black-side regulars include Bela Lengyel (22 games), Dawid Markelowicz Janowski (20 games), Akiba Rubinstein (20 games).

 Main Lines and Variations